Karacali/ctf_capturetheether/README.md

 # ctf_capturetheether
-There are capturetheether ctf solutions, it is for educational purposes.
+There are capturetheether ctf solutions, it is for educational purposes..